Starbucks Americas sales disappoint on softer traffic

 The company declined to provide further details.

-The report from the world's biggest coffee chain came on the heels of disappointing news from breakfast rivals McDonald's Corp and Dunkin' Donuts parent Dunkin' Brands.

-While Starbucks reported stronger same-store sales than those chains, its growth paled in comparison to Chipotle Mexican Grill Inc's outsized 19.8 percent jump in same-restaurant sales for the latest quarter.

-The Seattle-based company's net income was $587.9 million, or 77 cents per share, for the fiscal fourth quarter that ended Sept.
+The Seattle-based company's net income was $587.9 million (462.10 million pounds), or 77 cents per share, for the fiscal fourth quarter that ended Sept.
 28. That compared with a loss of $1.23 billion, or $1.64 per share in the year ago quarter, when it booked a large charge related to ending its grocery coffee distribution deal with Kraft.

 Starbucks also forecast fiscal 2015 revenue growth of 16 to 18 percent, including more than $1 billion in incremental revenue from the planned acquisition of Starbucks Japan.